Policy and practical tips on collecting and using exemplars to enhance student assessment literacy.

 Unless students have a conception of what good work looks like and, importantly, why it is ‘good’, it is difficult for them to produce quality assignments.
 Exemplars, particularly when provided in conjunction with clear marking criteria and opportunities to discuss how such criteria are applied, can help build student confidence and develop their assessment and feedback literacy.

-How to use exemplars in teaching
+How to make use of exemplars in teaching

 Providing exemplars via your module site in Canvas, ideally from the start of term, is a valuable first step.